 - During photography hours – morning and late evening photo shoots in the desert can be in the -6C (20F) to 5C (40F) range.
 Bring layers, not heavy jackets.

 I am happy to discuss any aspect of your riding and photography kit with you.
-Please reach out any time with questions.
+Please email me any time with questions.

 Your personal bags will be carried by the support vehicle throughout the event.
 If traveling with your own bike; we strongly ask that your bikes be transported by bike bags (semi-rigid/soft).
 Please do not arrive to the event with rigid bike travel boxes.
 Support vehicles will not be able to stow large solid bike boxes as well as all luggage throughout the event.